figurative-cloud/documentation/src/guide/introduction/getting-started.md

 ## The Config File

-The config file stores the Reason AI configuration as well as your API key login credentials
+The config file stores the {{$frontmatter.app_name}} configuration as well as your API key login credentials

 ```json
 {